 Automobile negligence occurs when a driver of a motor vehicle did not operate that vehicle in a reasonably safe manner and caused injury to another.
 That negligent driver is liable for damages by his/her reckless driving.
 However, the terms “negligence” and “liability” often get confused with one another.
 DMV.org created an article titled “Negligence and Determining Legal Liability,” to explain the difference in simple terms and are listed below:

 Negligence occurs when a party fails to take reasonable measures to protect others who come in contact with them.
-As a result, an accident occurred as a result of careless actions or neglect to do something to prevent it even if there was no intent to do harm.
+An accident occurred as a result of careless actions or neglect to do something to prevent it even if there was no intent to do harm.

 Automobile accident cases are rarely simple and can present complex legal issues.
 In Florida, to successfully prove negligence there are several requirements that must be met such as the following: